Written by Bobby

 Some of the nicer Boss pedals, like the ST-2 Power Stack are excellent pedals for around the $100 mark.

-If you’ve got $300 to spend (and who doesn’t?) you could go with something like the Hughes and Kettner Tube Factor which is a tube-based distortion and one of the best distortions on the market.
+If you’ve got $300 to spend (and who doesn’t?) you could go with something like the Empress Effects Heavy which is a dual-channel setup and one of the nicest distortions on the market.

 For a more versatile distortion modeler, try the Line 6 DM4 for around $250.